ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 - `vim --version | grep clipboard`, It can tell whether vim is able to transfer data with clipboard.
 - `sudo apt-get install vim-gnome`, in Ubuntu it can enhance vim with the abiltiy.
-- *Display full file path when editing a file* Sometimes is helpful to us. `:help statusline` and `:help laststatus` give detailed info for reference.
+- `:help statusline` and `:help laststatus` give detailed info for reference.*it can show full file path when editing a file* .
 - `set ignorecase` or `:set ic`, Sometimes we want *case insensitive* search.
 - `set noic` cancel *case insensitive search*.
 - `set ruler` display colum number and row number on the right bottom coner.